 Or drink in the glorious natural beauty of Emirgan Park, a walled urban retreat that is home to ponds, fountains, leafy trees and an annual festival celebrating the city’s traditional flower, the tulip.
 And in a city defined by its iconic river, a private yacht tour is a must, and also something that the Hotel can arrange for you.

 To gaze at the beautiful Bosphorus, savour a cup of coffee at the Maiden’s Tower, located on a small islet between Europe and Asia.
-Enjoy cocktails at Reina with marvellous views across the river, or an inspiring dinner and vista at Ulus 29.
+Enjoy cocktails at Lucca with the views of posh district of Bebek’s maint street or an inspiring dinner and vista at Ulus 29.
 For the loveliest looks at the city, the Pierre Loti café at the hills of the Golden Horn and the Galata Tower between Karaköy/Galata and the lower end of Istiklal Street have the most panoramic views of old Istanbul.

 Travelling with the family?
 The kids will love a visit to Vialand amusement park or Miniatürk, an open-air miniature park with 126 scale models of famous Turkish, Anatolian and Ottoman structures.
 The Istanbul Toy Museum features 4,000 toys and miniatures from around the world, some of them nearly two centuries old.
 And little ones can explore watery wonders at the Istanbul Aquarium.